 Following along with its yearly routine, Apple today announced it latest quarterly earnings.

-Apple has officially announced its fourth quarter results of 2017.
-These follow the strong results from earlier this year, and see millions more of iPhones, iPads, and Macs sold to the masses.
+Apple has officially announced its first fiscal quarter results of 2019.
+These follow the solid results from the fourth quarter of 2018, and see millions more iPhones, iPads, and Macs sold to the masses.
 However, unlike previous years, Apple is not detailing specific numbers when it comes to its devices.

-As is par for the course, Apple’s CEO, Tim Cook, praised the strong quarter:
+As is par for the course, Apple’s CEO, Tim Cook, weighed in on the latest quarterly results:

 Apple’s Chief Financial Officer, Luca Maestri, also chimed in:

-Finally, Apple is providing the following guidance for its fiscal 2018 first quarter:
+Finally, Apple is providing the following guidance for its fiscal 2018 fourth quarter:

-- gross margin between 38 percent and 38.5 percent
+- gross margin between 37 percent and 38 percent

 - operating expenses between $8.5 billion and $8.6 billion

 - other income/(expense) of $300 million